 13. A large basin, large enough for washing dishes.
 It can be used for other things as well.
 It is surprising how handy these things are.
 A ten-quart will do from the dollar store.
 You might want to get two so that you can use one for dishes and one for washing yourself and clothes in.

 More cooking stuff:

 14. A cheap measuring cup.
 If you get a four-cup measuring cup you don’t need anything else.
 Soft plastic is best; the brittle plastic from the dollar store cracks when dropped.
 You can also splurge and get a stainless steel measuring cup; it has the added advantage of being able to pour boiling water in it.
 Great for making tea when more than one person wants some.

 15. A grill!
 You can get an oven grill from a discarded oven.
 They are absolutely the best because they are large and heavy-duty.
 Don’t forget to cool it completely at the end of the trip, then you can place it in a plastic garbage bag in order to keep the soot from getting on everything.

 16. Tinfoil.
 For wrapping up food, cooking it in the campfire, and doing “experiments” with the kids.
 And of course, a s’mores must-have.

 18. A pair of heavy-duty suede gardening gloves.
+These are the ones we get, because they’re generally fairly priced and last a good while.
 You will be surprised at how often you don them, to take a pot off the grill, turn the foil-wrapped food in the fire, and super-quickly fish that utensil out of the campfire.

-There are other things you can take along for your own personal camping experience, but these to my mind are the basics.
+There are other things you can take along for your own personal camping experience, but these are the basics.
 With these you can whip up meals that will have your family and friends raving about your mad cooking skills when camping!